citrix-openstack/blogentries/quantum_on_xenserver.md

 ## Initial Work
 We were just after the Havana summit.
 All the patches that enabled the use of Quantum with XenServer were waiting to be approved.
-All the work was done by Maru, the initial patch was proposed on the end of 2012.
+All the work was done by Maru Newby, the initial patch was proposed on the end of 2012.
 [You can look at the patch here](https://review.openstack.org/15022).
 Unfortunately, the patch did not make the Grizzly release.
 We decided to put much more effort to get OpenStack Networking working with XenServer.

 As I had no previous experiences with Quantum, I started to read the wiki, watch the videos to get some basic understanding.
-Right after that, I started to test the patches provided by Maru.
+Right after that, I started to test the patches provided by Maru Newby.

 I was using devstack to setup the environment.
 Several changes had to be made in order to make it easier to test Quantum.
 Devstack was modified so that it